philvarner/conduct/README.md

 ## The Short Version

-We are dedicated to providing an inclusive and harassment-free experience for everyone regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, or socioeconomic status.
-We welcome participation and do not tolerate harassment of participants in any form.
+We are dedicated to providing an inclusive experience for everyone.

+Everyone means everyone -- regardless of sex, gender identity or expression, sexual orientation, race, color, ethnicity, national origin, ancestry, physical appearance, disability, age, religion, creed, socioeconomic status, military status, or other protected statuses.

+We welcome authentic and challenging participation.

+We do not tolerate harassment of participants in any form.
 Sexual language and imagery is not appropriate for any venue, including talks.
 Participants violating these rules may be sanctioned or expelled from the group at the discretion of the organizers.

 Our anti-harassment policy can be found at [github.com/cville/conduct](https://github.com/cville/conduct).

 ---